Hector Guimard: Castels, villas and a short-lived concert hall

-The success and publicity created by the Castel Beranger quickly brought him commissions for other residential buildings.
+The success and publicity created by the Castel Béranger quickly brought him commissions for other residential buildings.
 Between 1898 and 1900, he constructed three houses simultaneously, each very different but recognizably in Guimard's style.
 The first, the Maison Coilliot, was built for the ceramics manufacturer Louis Coilliot on rue de Fleurs in Lille, and served as his store, reception hall and residence.
 The facade was covered with plaques of green enamelled volcanic rock, and decorated with soaring arches, curling wrought iron, and Guimard's characteristic asymmetric, organic doorways and windows.

 The following year, 1899, while he continued to teach regularly at the school of decorative arts in Paris, and continued construction of the Maison Coilliot, he began three new houses; The Modern Castel or Villa Canivet in Garches was Guimard's reinvention of a medieval castle.
 La Bluette in Hermanville-sur-Mer was Guimard's update of traditional Norman architecture, as was Castel Henriette in Sèvres.
 Castel Henriette was the most inventive.
 It was located on a small site, almost circular, and was crowned with a tall, slender watchtower.
 To create more open interior space, Guimard moved the stairwell to the side of the building.
 The interior was lit by large windows, and featured ensembles of furniture all designed by Guimard.
 The building had an unhappy history.
 The watchtower fell in 1903, apparently after being struck by lightning.
 Guimard was summoned back and redesigned the house, adding new balconies and terrace.
 However, by the 1960s, the building was considered out of fashion, and it was rarely occupied.
 It served as a movie set before it was finally demolished, despite appeals by preservationists.
 Some of the furniture is now found in museums.

 In 1898, Guimard embarked upon another ambitious project, the construction of a concert hall, the Salle Humbert-de-Romans, located at 60 rue Saint Didier (16th arrondissement).
-It was built as the centrepiece of a conservatory of Christian music intended for orphans, proposed by a priest of the Dominican order, Father Levy.
+It was built as the centrepiece of a conservatory of Christian music intended for orphans, proposed by a priest of the Dominican order, Father Lévy.
 Guimard made an ambitious and non-traditional plan using soaring levels of iron and glass, inspired by an early idea of Eugène Viollet-le-Duc.
 An organ manufacturer, in consultation with Camille Saint-Saëns, donated a grand organ.
-The Salle was completed in 1901, but a scandal involving Father Levy and the orphans broke out.
-Father Levy was exiled by the Pope to Constantinople, the foundation was dissolved, and the concert hall was used only for meetings and conferences.
+The Salle was completed in 1901, but a scandal involving Father Lévy and the orphans broke out.
+Father Lévy was exiled by the Pope to Constantinople, the foundation was dissolved, and the concert hall was used only for meetings and conferences.
 It closed in 1904 and was demolished in 1905.
 The grand organ moved to the church of Saint-Vincent-de-Paul in Clichy, where it can be found today.